THE VERMONT HAM RADIO CONVENTION

 INDOOR FLEA MARKET - VENDOR ROOM

 The Vendor Room will run from 8:00 until 1:00.
-Vendors must arrive no later than 7:45 to avoid crowds during setup.
-There are scores of tables chock filled with goodies.
-The offerings range from new to boatanchors and we can never know what jewels will show up.
+Vendors must arrive no later than 8:00 to avoid crowds during setup.
+There will be tables chock filled with goodies.
+The offerings range from new to boat anchors and we can never know what jewels will show up.

 FORUMS